 Capabilities of Scanning Profiles

-- Often your LinkedIn search may bring up lots of results most of which might look relevant, but there are some people that you would not want to connect with.
+1. Often your LinkedIn search may bring up lots of results most of which might look relevant, but there are some people that you would not want to connect with.
 By scanning all of these profiles first, you can download all the data and manually tidy up all profiles that you are relevant for your target market.
-Once you have tidied the data, you can then use the Dux-Soup Re-visit option to connect with all of these profiles (please see a blog on how to revisit data here).
+Once you have tidied the data, you can then use the Dux-Soup Re-visit option to connect with all of these profiles.

 To summarise, the main difference between visiting profiles and scanning profiles are: